 - 1 tbsp olive oil

-- 1 1/4 cup pitted, sliced olives Sliced brined olives such as an Italian olive mix, and/or Kalamata olives.
+- 1 1/4 cup pitted, sliced olives Sliced brined olives.
+Look for mixed olives in the deli area at the supermarket, like this Italian olive mix, and/or Kalamata olives.

 - Add 2 cups lukewarm water to a large mixing bowl.